San Sebastian Stags basketball: Pinatubo trio

 The Stags were not to make the playoffs until 2009; in 2008 coached by Jorge Gallent, they finished joint-2nd with 4 other teams, but a series of tiebreaking playoffs eliminated them from contention.
 Gallent resigned after the season.

 In 2009, San Sebastian debuted three players from Pampanga, the so-called "Pinatubo trio" from Mount Pinatubo.
 Calvin Abueva, Ian Sangalang and Ronald Pascual, together with senior Jimbo Aquino and coached by Pampanga native Ato Agustin, the Stags finished joint first in the elimination round, and defeated three-time defending champions San Beda.
 The Red Lions defeated the Stags in a 2010 Finals rematch, and again in 2011, this time now coached by Topex Robinson.
 Robinson won the postseason 2011 Philippine Collegiate Championship, defeating UAAP champion Ateneo Blue Eagles in the Finals.
 The Pinatubo Trio, now coached by Allan Trinidad, lost to Letran in the 2012 semifinals.
 Coached by a returning Robinson in 2013, the Stags would have a semifinals rematch with Letran where they lost.
 Robinson coached the Stags to a losing season in 2014, after which he resigned.

+After the Pinatubo trio

 Rodney Santos, part of the 1990s champion team, was appointed coach in 2015.
 Santos was sacked after coaching the rebuilding team to a losing season.
-Now coached by Egay Macaraya, the Stags made it to semifinals in 2017 led by Michael Calisaan and in 2019 led by RK Ilagan, but were eliminated in the stepladder semifinals by San Beda and Letran respectively.
+Now coached by Edgar Macaraya, the Stags made it to semifinals in 2017 led by Michael Calisaan and in 2019 led by RK Ilagan, but were eliminated in the stepladder semifinals by San Beda and Letran respectively.
+In the return of competition after the COVID-19 pandemic, the Stags ended Season 97 on a losing record, with later results not going their way resulting in their elimination.
+Now led by Ichie Altamirano, the Stags were eliminated in Season 98 playoffs, with Macaraya being ejected for complaining to the officials.
+Macaraya was then replaced by John Kallos for the 2023 season.
+Kallos coached the Stags to a 6–12 record and well out of the playoff places; he was then replaced by Arvin Bonleon.